SamVerschooren/SamVerschooren.github.io/_pages/about.md

  </div>

 <br><br>
 In my free time, I love reading books and going for hikes and camping in the mountains.
-I’m also a big music fan, particularly of Bob Dylan.
 I go running and climbing often, and practice yoga and meditation.
+I also really enjoy listening to folk and blues music, particularly Bob Dylan.
+I even attempted to learn to play the harmonica for a while, but that was only mildly succesful.

 <div style="text-align: center;">
  <img src="/images/climbing.jpg" alt="Climbing" style="width:160px;">